IssaDia/revamping_assessment/README.md

   - import modules
   - endsWith
   - array functions
-- use explit name for variables and function in order to avoid comments
+- use explicit name for variables and functions in order to avoid comments